kanatea/mountain-biking/README.md

 ## Setup and Execution
 **Strava API Key Setup and Activation**

+1. Read requirements.txt file into your Python environment
-Run the refresh_access_token script in the strava_api folder to get the new access_token value.
+2. Run the refresh_access_token script in the strava_api folder to get the new access_token value.
-Plug the new access token value in the designated place in the test_strava_api script in the strava_api folder and load_segments_to_db in the etl folder.
+3. Plug the new access token value in the designated place in the test_strava_api script in the strava_api folder and load_segments_to_db in the etl folder.
-Run test_strava_api to make sure you have an active connection to the Strava API.
+4. Run test_strava_api to make sure you have an active connection to the Strava API.

 **Database Setup**

+5. Run SQL files 0-4 in the db folder in pg admin to set up the database, schemas, and tables.

 **ETL Process**

+6. Run the test_db_connection script to test the database connection.
+7. Run load_segments_to_db.py to load Strava trail data into pg admin.
+8. Run update_polylines.py to load trail polyline geometry for our trail data on pg admin.

 **API Activation**

+9. Run app.py

 **Environment Setup**

 ## Database